APCSA-PAH/learning_unittesting/README.md

   - `getChannels()` → return **3 channels of your choice** to the console as Strings
   - Appropriate getter/setter methods for each attribute of the TV object

-### 2. `Remote` class
+### 2. `RemoteControl` class
-Navigate to the `src/main/java/apcsa/githubtrack/Remote.java` file and implement the class to meet the following requirements:
+Navigate to the `src/main/java/apcsa/githubtrack/RemoteControl.java` file and implement the class to meet the following requirements:
 - Attributes:
   - `tv` → A `Television` object, representing which TV this remote controls
   - `charged` → A numerical variable representing the battery level (0 to 100)